Origin of pressure-induced anomalies in the nodal-line ferrimagnet Mn$_3$Si$_2$Te$_6$: Methods

 \subsection{Density functional theory-based energy mapping}

 We perform density functional theory (DFT) calculations within the full potential local orbital (FPLO) method~\cite{Koepernik1999} and using the generalized gradient approximation (GGA)~\cite{Perdew1996} for the exchange-correlation functional.
 We account for the strong interactions on Mn$^{2+}$ ions using a DFT+$U$ correction~\cite{Liechtenstein1995}.
-The experimental crystal structures under pressure were imported from Ref.~\cite{Susilo2024} and interpolated smoothly using splines.
+We use collinear DFT to determine the Heisenberg Hamiltonian parameters, the single ion anisotropy energies and selected anisotropic exchange interactions.
+The experimental crystal structures under pressure were imported from Ref.~ \onlinecite{Susilo2024} and interpolated smoothly using splines (for details see Supplementary Note 1 with Supplementary Figures 1 to 3).

-The DFT-based energy mapping approach requires accurate DFT energies for a large set of distinct spin configurations, which are then used to fit the exchange parameters between the spin-5/2 manganese atoms in Eq.~\ref{eq:isohamil} by matching the classical energies of the Heisenberg Hamiltonian with the calculated DFT energies.
+The DFT-based energy mapping approach requires accurate DFT energies for a large set of distinct spin configurations, which are then used to fit the exchange parameters between the spin-5/2 manganese atoms in Eq.~\ref{eq:isohamil} by matching the classical energies of the Heisenberg Hamiltonian with the calculated DFT energies using the method of ordinary least squares (OLS).

 In the trigonal $P\bar{3}1c$ space group, we use $2\times1\times1$ supercells with 12 distinct Mn$^{2+}$ ions.
 Calculating 30 spin configuruations, we can resolve 14 exchange interactions up to a distance of about three times the nearest neighbour Mn-Mn distance.
 In the monoclinic $C2c$ space group, we ensure low statistical error bars on the exchange interactions by calculating 100 spin configurations in order to resolve 16 exchange couplings.

+For the monoclinic phase, we observe that parameter estimates for the isotropic Heisenberg couplings can be sensitive to small deviations in the DFT energies.
+Therefore, we minimize the mean squared error plus a regularization parameter $\alpha$ times an $L_1$ penalty term, which enforces sparsity of the resulting parameter set.~\cite{Tibshirani1996} We find the optimal regularization parameter $\alpha=0.04$ from the onset of the mean squared error as a function of $\alpha$.~\cite{Hastie2009} For more details, see Supplementary Note 3 in Ref.~\cite{SI}, which includes Supplementary Figures 13 to 17.

 Single-ion and exchange anisotropies were extracted from DFT by rotating the spin quantization axis and calculating total energies in both ferri- and ferromagnetic spin configuration.
 Using six DFT energies (from the two spin configurations multiplied by the three choices for the spin quantization axis), we can solve the corresponding system of linear equations for the anisotropies.